Tennebø

 Tennebø is a village in Kinn Municipality in Vestland county, Norway.
 It is a suburb of the town of Måløy, the centre of which is located about 3 km away.
 The village of Deknepollen, another suburb of Måløy lies about 1 km to the northwest.
-The lake Degnepollvatnet is just north of the village of Tennebø.
+The lake Deknepollvatnet is just north of the village of Tennebø.
 The village sits along the Skavøypollen, a small bay off the main Nordfjorden.
 To the east, the village of Bryggja is about 15 km away.

 The population in 1999 was 481, but since 2001 it has been considered a part of the urban area of Måløy, so specific population figures are not available.